 While working on homework, students are encouraged to work together in a group of at most 3 students.
 Students who opt to work together must list the full names and netids of the students that they have collaborated with at the top of the document.
 Each student must also turn in their own homework answers.
 This means that students should not share or copy homework answers, which may involve written explanations and code.
 In general, students should strive to independently write answers to the homework problems.
 Failure to do so will likely result in an academic integrity investigation being opened.

 In addition, there is a lot of R code on the internet.
 Many students will be tempted to copy and paste code online or request help from programming communities.
 This behavior is okay as long as you cite where the code originated from and are not having someone answer the question in verbatim.
 Any code that is not cited but is able to be matched with available works online will be treated as plagiarism and fall under the class’ academic integrity policy.

-Each homework will be distributed over a GitHub Classroom assignment link.
+If GitHub is used, each homework will be distributed over a GitHub Classroom assignment link.
 Please accept the assignment to create your repository.

-Within your assignment, you should have:
+Within your assignment, you should then have:

 hw01-assign.Rmd, the file used to create the homework document.

 .Rmdyou can render either

 hw01-assign.html, the homework rendered as an html file.

 hw01-assign.pdf, the homework rendered as a pdf file.